tjeng/salary/README.md

-# Repository of personal projects (1 shown, others are works in progress)
+# Repository of personal projects (1 shown, more coming soon!)

 The project predicts whether an employee will stay or leave the company.